-This document describes a simple (with respect to the definition and implementation) and efficient SoC interconnect [15].
-The novel signal rdy\cnt allows an early signalling to the master when read data will be valid.
+In this paper we have presented a simple (with respect to the definition and implementation) and efficient SoC interconnect.
+The novel signal rdy_cnt allows an early signalling to the master when read data will be valid.
 This feature allows the master to restart a stalled pipeline earlier to react for arriving data.
 Furthermore, this feature also enables pipelined bus transactions with a minimal effort on the master and the slave side.